 Available update modes

-Don't auto-update permalinks (default mode)
+Don't auto-update custom permalinks (default mode)

 In most cases, it is neither recommended nor necessary to automatically update the custom permalinks.
 As a result, Permalink Manager does not automatically update custom permalinks.
 This method gives you complete control and allows you to choose which and when you want to change your URL addresses.

-Auto-update permalinks
+Auto-update custom permalinks

-If you don't want Permalink Manager to take control of all your custom permalinks, there is another option available.
-You can select which permalinks should be modified and which should remain untouched.
 This could be the case if you don't want Permalink Manager to rewrite all of your custom permalinks and instead want to choose which one has to be modified while leaving the rest as they were before the Permalink Manager was installed.

 Frequently asked questions